Muller's ratchet: Muller's ratchet and mutational meltdown

 Since deleterious mutations are harmful by definition, accumulation of them would result in loss of individuals and a smaller population size.
 Small populations are more susceptible to the ratchet effect and more deleterious mutations would be fixed as a result of genetic drift.
 This creates a positive feedback loop which accelerates extinction of small asexual populations.
 This phenomenon has been called mutational meltdown.
+It appears that mutational meltdown due to Muller's ratchet can be avoided by a little bit of sex as in the common apomictic asexual flowering plant Ranunculus auricomus.